 This course is an introduction to the legal and ethical principles that affect the hospitality and tourism industry.
 Students will review theory and application of general and contract law as they relate to business, employee, and public management regulations.
 Students will also learn the legal and ethical issues as they relate specifically to the travel and tourism industry.
-Cross listed BUSN 403
+Cross-listed as THMT 403.
+MSSN.